 It’s well known that cannabis is gaining prevalence and popularity in older adults and seniors.

-Comparatively, 18-25year old’s cannabis use rose by only 13% during the same time period.
+Comparatively, 18-25year old’s cannabis use rose by only 13% during the same period.

-The numbers clearly suggest that cannabis use among older adults is on a serious UPSWING.
+The numbers suggest that cannabis use among older adults is on a serious UPSWING.

 Why are seniors using cannabis in growing numbers?

 Although the FDA has not approved medical marijuana as a proper medical treatment – mainly due to lack of clinical trials up to this point – this does not mean that the plant itself doesn’t have medical benefits, especially for seniors.

 Here’s what studies are showing.

 Cannabis is a hopeful alternative for seniors amid the opioid crisis